OISF/suricata/doc/userguide/rules/transforms.rst

     alert http any any -> any any (msg:"from_base64 + gunzip";
             http.uri; content:"/gzb64?value="; fast_pattern;
             from_base64: offset 13 ;
-            gunzip; content:"This is compressed then base64-encoded"; startswith; endswith;
+            gunzip: max-size 1024; content:"This is compressed then base64-encoded"; startswith; endswith;
             sid:2; rev:1;)

 zlib_deflate